cloudmesh/cloudmesh.github.io/doc/source/cloudmesh.rst

 The management framework contains services to facilitate FG day-to-day operation, including federated or selective monitoring of the infrastructure.
-Cloudmesh leverages the FG for the operational services and allow administrators to view ongoing system status and experiments, as well as interact with users through ticket systems and messaging queues to inform subscribed users on the status of the system.
+Cloudmesh leverages FG for the operational services and allows administrators to view ongoing system status and experiments, as well as interact with users through ticket systems and messaging queues to inform subscribed users on the status of the system.